-There are five main methods to drying flowers that you can easily do at home, each of which removes the moisture slowly and evenly, while preserving the colour and condition of the flower:
+There are five key ways to dry flowers that you can easily do at home, each of which removes the moisture slowly and evenly while preserving the colour and condition of the flowers.
+Below, we'll cover:

 Straightforward and fuss-free, you'll just need scissors, string or a rubber band, and a dark, dry place to hang them.

 Strip them cleanly by removing all leaves, and snip them to your desired length if needed.
-It’s ideal to separate your flowers by type — bundle flowers from the same species together, and try not to go beyond five stems per bundle.
+It’s ideal to separate your flowers by type — bundle flowers from the same species together and try not to exceed five stems per bundle.

 Once that’s done, use a rubber band or twine to hold each bundle of flowers together firmly.
 Now they’re ready to be hung!

-To preserve their colour as much as possible, choose a dry corner away from direct sunlight.
+Choose a dry corner away from direct sunlight to preserve their colour as much as possible.
 You can always use hooks, twine, ribbon and more to hang each bundle from a horizontal pole or shelf, and space each bundle out evenly so they’re not too close to each other.

-It usually takes two to four weeks for the flowers to dry out completely using this method.
+This method usually takes two to four weeks for the flowers to dry out completely.

-This is a much quicker and more efficient way of obtaining dried flowers than the slow-going air-drying process.
+Drying flowers in the microwave is a much quicker method than the lengthy air-drying process.
 It should only take you a day or two, and all you'll need are scissors, a microwave-safe container, a desiccant (silica gel), a cup of water and, of course, a microwave.